1Clarence3/Language-Dectector/README.md

 IMPORTANT!: Please enter in at least 15 lines of text otherwise the program might detect a language other than the language the text was written in.
-Additionally, the bar graphs will be off scaled.
+Additionally, please click "OK" after pasting in text in order for the text to be saved into a text file to be read when you click "Detect language".

 The Pause button for "Text to Speech" currently won't pause, but instead of will just start from the beginning of the text and start